D-Tony2020/Interactive-Lab-Hub/Lab 3/README.md

 </details>

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

+<mark> Code can be found here [siblings.py](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%203/speech-scripts/siblings.py) </mark>

+<mark> Discalimer: the interaction is a little unpolished, the standard TTS model is not good at recognizing some numbers and confuses them for other words.
+There is also a bit of a pause between when the model asks the question and retrieving the TTS model so that it could be used by the user so there is a bit of a delay between when the computer asked the question "how many siblings do you have?" and when the user can start speaking. </mark>

 <details>
   <summary><strong>NEW: AI-Powered Conversations with Ollama</strong></summary>